After reviewing the information on these pages, if you need further assistance please contact the District Division at

 The small claims process is governed by RSA Chapter 503.
-In addition, a person who is filing or defending against a small claim will want to be familiar with the Rules of the District Court.
-While there is a section within the District Court Rules that specifically deals with small claims, there are others which will be relevant to the small claims process.
+In addition, a person who is filing or defending against a small claim will want to be familiar with the Rules of the Circuit Court District Division.
+While there is a section within the District Division Rules that specifically deals with small claims, there are others which will be relevant to the small claims process.

 Effective January 1, 2010 a person or entity may sue any person or business whom it is alleged owes $7,500 or less or who has caused damage of $7,500 or less.
 Any claim in excess of $5,000 is subject to mandatory mediation.
 Please feel free to visit the mediation section of the Judicial Branch website.
 If the claim is over $1500, the Defendant may request a jury trial.
 If such a request is filed, the parties will be notified when the case is transferred to the county Superior Court for trial by jury.
 If the claim would require the court to decide ownership of real estate, it must be filed in the Superior Court and may not be filed as a small claim.